West African cuisine: Seasonings

-Spices play a relatively less prominent role in West African cooking compared to say, North African cuisine.
-Cooks use spices and herbs like ginger, coriander, and thyme sparingly but knowingly.

 Chilli peppers, however, are loved in West Africa, in fresh, dried and powdered form, particularly in the more hot and humid lands of the region.
 Introduced to Africa sometime after Christopher Columbus sailed to America by European sailors, it is said that the sweating induced by the spicy heat of chilli helps to cool the skin.
 More than in other regions of Africa, West Africans utilize Scotch bonnet chilli peppers with a liberal hand in many of their sauces and stews.
 The bite and fire of these extremely hot peppers (Scoville rating 200,000-300,000) add a unique flavor as well as heat.
 The chilli is also supposed to help preserve food, as well as adding flavour to relatively bland tropical staples like root vegetables.

 The seeds of Guinea pepper (Aframomum melegueta; also called grains of paradise or melegueta pepper), a plant indigenous to West Africa, are also widely used.
 This native spice tastes and looks somewhat like a peppercorn, but has cardamom and coriander seed flavor notes.
 Grains of paradise was once a prized commodity reaching Europe through North African middlemen during the Middle Ages.

 Sumbala or soumbala is a flavouring used widely across West Africa, used in a manner not unlike a bouillon cube.
-It is usually prepared by women over the course of several days, traditionally from néré (Parkia biglobosa) seeds.
+It is usually prepared by women over the course of several days, traditionally from néré (Parkia biglobosa) seeds, also known as locust bean, a plant native to West Africa.
 It can be made from other kinds of seeds, and the use of soybeans for this purpose is increasing due mainly to inadequate supply of néré seeds.

-The fabrication process involves boiling, cleaning and then packing away to ferment—the fermentation process giving it a pungent smell and at the same time a rich, deep umami or savory flavour is developed.
+The fabrication process involves boiling, cleaning and then packing away to ferment, with the fermentation process giving it a pungent smell and at the same time a rich, deep umami or savory flavour.
 Salt can be added to the finished product to facilitate storage life.
 This condiment is traditionally sold in balls or patties that can be kept for several months at a time in the case of the best quality.

 It is a traditional cooking ingredient used across West Africa, although the less traditional bouillon cube, specifically the Maggi brand, rivals it in popularity.

-African potash (potassium carbonate) is a native salt used for flavoring and to expedite the cooking time for some foods by cooks, it is made from wood-fire ashes in an ancient process that was once used by pioneer settlers in North America.
+African potash (potassium carbonate) is a native salt used for flavoring and to expedite the cooking time for some foods.
+It is made from wood-fire ashes in an ancient process that was once used by pioneer settlers in North America.